A Guide to Preparing Your Home For a Spring Sale

 3. Cleaning

-Make your interiors gleam by taking a step beyond the usual tidying.
+Cleaning is a crucial step in preparing your home for sale - even if it’s not the most exciting one.
+Going beyond your usual tidy-up can make a real difference.
 This means all the jobs you’ve been avoiding such as dusting in hard-to-reach areas, wiping down appliances and washing floors.
 If you don’t have much time, you can also hire a professional to get everything bright and sparkling.

 4. Streamline your furniture